ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 @snap[west span-45 text-06]

 @ul[](false)
-- OpenShift is based on Kubernetes technology, hence a lot of the concepts of Kubernetes applies to OpenShift
+- OpenShift is based on Kubernetes technology
+	- Most concepts of Kubernetes apply to OpenShift
-- OpenShift uses Routes in place of Ingress entry, this is much more similar to CloudFoundry GO router with dynamically allocated hostnames that is addressable externally
+- OpenShift uses Routes in place of an Ingress entry
+	- Similar to Cloud Foundry GO router with dynamically allocated hostnames that are addressable externally
-- OpenShift uses DeploymentConfig, which has more capabilities then a Kubernetes Deployment for application automatic (re)-deployment when the Image or Configuration does change
+- OpenShift uses a DeploymentConfig, which has more capabilities than a Kubernetes Deployment
+	- Automatic (re)-deployment when the Image or Configuration changes
 @ulend
 @snapend
 @snap[east span-55 text-06]